aelsharawi/WP-Bullet-VPS-Installer/README.md

     cd WordPress-VPS-Installer
     sudo bash wpbullet.sh

-Use spacebar to choose items to install then tab to choose Install and press Enter
+Use Spacebar to choose items to install
+Use Tab to choose Install and press Enter to begin Random passwords are generated for you and a summary of credentials is displayed when the installer completes

 ![Screenshot](http://i.imgur.com/b38CScy.png)